CaitlinCP/easymail/README.md

 <strong>Using Easymail:</strong>

 Users will add information needed to generate the email (image url, link url, etc) in a form above the text input.
 Then, users will paste text into the input box, and add formatting tags by highlighting text and selecting a tag from the toolbar above the input menu.
+Once they are finished adding the tags to the text body, they can click the HTML button to view the automatically generated HTML for the email.
+The generated HTML can be viewed by saving it to an html file and opening it in a browser.